To make the most of your garden over the coming spring months a little bit of planning and preparation goes a long way!

 - Pull out any weeds and any plants you no longer need.

-- Give your plants a feed with Seasol plant tonic, when applied regularly this helps strengthen plants against extremes in temperatures.
+- Give your plants an application of Tui Organic Seaweed Plant Tonic.
+When applied regularly this helps strengthen plants against extremes in temperatures.

 Prepare gardens for spring planting